-Argument capture is possible with this syntax, though it gets clunky.
-Continuing the above, now define a Pixel type and a function to replace values with non-zero green components with all black:
+Argument capture is possible with this syntax, although it gets clunky.
+Continuing the above, we now define a Pixel type and a function to replace values with non-zero green components with all black:

+'''

-''' data Pixel = P Color
+data Pixel = P Color

--- Color value untouched if green is 0
+-- Color value untouched if green is O

 setGreen (P col@(C { green = 0 })) = P col

 setGreen = P (C 0 0 0)

 '''

-Lazy Patterns pattern will succeed, but if it tries to actually use just fine. the matched value an error may occur.
-This is generally useful when an action should be taken on provide type annotations in the interpreter or the the type of a particular value, even if the value isn't code when using a Nothing constructor.
+Lazy Patterns This syntax, also known as ir- As long as the value x is not actually evaluated, refutable patterns, allows pattern matches which al- we're safe.
+None of the base types need to look at x ways succeed.
+That means any clause using the (see the "\" matches they use), so things will work pattern will succeed, but if it tries to actually use just fine. the matched value an error may occur.
+This is genthe type of a particular value, even if the value isn't code when using a Nothing constructor.
 Nothing present.